ajsaule/crypto-dashboard/README.md

 - Ripple button does not return data properly, JSON parsing error of some kind

 ### If I could do it again
-- I would design the UI myself
+- I would design the UI myself instead of heavily bootstrapping
 - Think it out more in terms of fault tolerance
 - Design with an orientation toward scalability in the code
 - Fix the bugs around XRP and % change